messagemedia/chameleon-api/README.md

 5. Fire up the command line from the root of this cloned repository and run `npm install`
 6. Run `npm start` from the same location to start the express server
-7. You should see the following on your command line - `Chameleon is running on 3000!`
+7. You should see the following on your command line - `Chameleon listening on port 3000!`
 8. TBC

 ## 😕 Need help?